Technigo/project-news-site/README.md

 ## The problem

 First real programming project ever!
 Fokus to create a colorfull magazine like news site with responsive layout using html and css, and layout method flexbox.
 How its shown in different browsers.
-Tested mostly in chrome and with dev-inspector responsivness tool.
+Tested mostly in chrome and with dev-inspector responsivnes tool.

 ## View it live
 https://5f4a6cffcff5d0f50c7c64a6--upbeat-lewin-eb2f1c.netlify.app/